❉ The end of the affair, and the beginning of reality TV…

 Five decades on, just what is it that makes Jack Hazan’s documentary A Bigger Splash so enduring?
-It’s at once a film of its time – capturing the painter David Hockney and his Notting Hill retinue in all their groovy, early ‘70s Boho chic – and a film ahead of its time thanks to its semi-fictional format during the era of cinema verité documentary film-making as pioneered by the likes of D.A.
+It’s at once of its time – capturing the painter David Hockney and his Notting Hill retinue in all their groovy, early ‘70s Boho chic – and ahead of its time thanks to its semi-fictional format during the era of cinema verité documentary film-making as pioneered by the likes of D.A.
 Pennebaker.

 Assembled from two years of fly-on-the-wall footage intercut with ‘staged’ scenes and semi-contrived interactions to create a narrative around the themes of relationships and creativity, love and loss, A Bigger Splash invented the ‘staged documentary’ format beloved of compelling Reality Soaps such as The Only Way Is Essex, Made In Chelsea and Geordie Shore.